telehash/telehash.github.io/protocol.md

 #### `"alts":[...]` - Alternate Network Paths

-The any `path` packet may also contain an optional `"alts":[{"type":"ipv4","ip":1.2.3.4,"port":5678},...]` array of objects each of which contains information about an alernate network path to it.
+Any `path` packet may also contain an optional `"alts":[{"type":"ipv4","ip":1.2.3.4,"port":5678},...]` array of objects each of which contains information about an alernate network path to it.
 This array is used whenever the sender has additional networks that it would like the recipient to try using.

 Each alt object must contain a `"type":"..."` to identify which type of network information it describes.
 This enables two hashnames on the same local network to decide to exchange their internal IP/Port and establish a local connection as the primary one.
 Current types of alts defined:

-* `ipv4` - contains `ip` and `port` (typically the local/LAN values)
+* `ipv4` - contains `ip` and `port` (typically the LAN values)
 * `ipv6` - contains `ip` and `port` (to enable the recipient to ugprade if supported)
 * `webrtc` - is empty, to just signal webrtc support (TBD)
 * `bluetooth` - TBD